 As a genre, orange wines tend to have dried-fruit notes like apricot and peach, as well as a lot of nuttiness and caramel aromas.
 “Orange wines are great to use in pairings,” says Emily Larkins, wine director at Craigie on Main restaurant in Cambridge, Massachusetts.
 “They’re amazing wines to use as a bridge between different elements on the plate.”
 Larkins says these wines work well with caramelized onions, nuts, cheeses and game birds, thanks to their richness in texture.

 That tactile aspect turns some people off.
-“They’re wines that tend to showcase texture rather than fruit,” says Jared Hooper, wine director at LA’s Faith & Flower restaurant.
+“They’re wines that tend to showcase texture rather than fruit,” says Jared Hooper, LA-based writer turned sommelier.
 “Those who favour orange wines love the style, but detractors claim the uniqueness of the terroir and the grape is lost—that the elegance of the grape is masked by the winemaking process.”

 Orange wine aficionados, however, believe winemakers are just beginning to explore this process, and the wines are cropping up in places such as Chile and New Zealand.
 “They’re not for someone who orders Sauvignon Blanc every day,” Bell says.
 “They’re for an adventurous wine drinker, someone who’s open to something new.”